Working in Glasgow

 Alongside full-service firms, there are a variety of specialist regional firms.
 You could find yourself practicing solely in criminal law, personal injury law, dispute resolution, property and corporate law, plus more.

 Upon moving to Glasgow, it’s a good idea to investigate the Law Society Scotland—it runs an array of events in and around Glasgow, from socials to training opportunities.
 There’s also a dedicated Journal which will keep you up to date on everything going on in the Scottish law sector.

 Glasgow is a place saturated with culture of every kind, and has drawn titles such as European City of Culture to prove it.

-If you’re an art aficionado, Glasgow has a lot to offer - moving to the city means that you’ll be able to celebrate the biennial International Festival, which brings together the best art in the city and beyond.
-Glasgow’s status as a post-industrial city merges with its creative impulses to create an unique experience of the arts.
+If you’re an art aficionado, Glasgow has a lot to offer—moving to the city means that you’ll be able to celebrate the biennial Glasgow International festival, which brings together the best art in the city and beyond.
+Glasgow’s status as a post-industrial city merges with its creative impulses to create a unique experience of the arts.

 For architecture fans, Glasgow was home to the famous early-20th-century architect, Charles Rennie Mackintosh; the city now has a museum showcasing his life and work.

 There are a wealth of smaller music venues across the city - most notably, perhaps, is King Tut’s Wah Wah Hut, where Oasis signed their first record deal in 1993.
 Glasgow is also well-recognised for its techno and electronic music scenes.